Tai Chi Under the Lens

 This idea becomes even more interesting in terms of physical dynamics when one views the linked cones not as a flat figure-eight but as a three-dimensional hour-glass, with each side of the lens projecting the other side equally.
 In a sense, both cones are sets of reality that are interposed upon each other, though they are flipped and flopped on each side of the lens, creating a dynamic interplay of yin and yang within the double cone shape.
 Looking at it this way, a lens becomes the neck of an hourglass through which the sands of space-time continuously flow from one state to another and back again.
 This makes lenses seem like some sort of dimensional leaks that transpose reality into its opposite at an infinitely thin and magical interface.
 Heck, maybe they are, and we just can’t get through.

-To see, I grabbed my magnifying glass.
 Because of the lens's particular shape, I know that it shows an upright image only when the face of the glass is relatively close to the object that it is magnifying and when my own face also is relatively close to my side of the glass.
 This brings both the viewed and the viewer within the proper focal range of the lens.
 But if I hold the magnifier at arm’s length and look across the room—or even at relatively close objects—not only are they blurry to one degree or another, they’re upside down and backward.

 Okay, I expect that, just as I expect proper alignment when I’m using the magnifier within its focal range—close to the object being magnified and close to my face.
 But we all know that upside-down-and-flopped and right-side-up-and-not-flopped are two diametrically opposed extremes.
-And both are visible through a glass and could be viewed sequentially and without interruption.
-That led me to wonder what I would see if I watched through a magnifier while I gradually changed the magnifier’s distance from both its object of focus and my eyes?
+And both are visible through a glass and theoretically could be viewed sequentially and without interruption.
+That led me to wonder what I would see if I watched through a magnifier while I gradually changed its distance from both its object of focus and my eyes?
 Would the actual interface between yin and yang become visible or apparent in some way or other?